aogundare/abogundare.github.io/_posts/2022-10-7- be-careful-what-you-post.md

 ---

 ## Cancellation
  Cancellation means you no longer supported publicly.These posts are very dangerous because they can affect your livelihood as well as affect the people around you.
-Although this term is usually used around famous or influential people on social media, doesn't mean that it justs affects the rich people.
-Ordinary people if careless can be at risk of getting cancelled.

 ![Comments page](\images\negative-comments\comment.png)
-Just like this video for instance, Brian's post was able to create such an effect that not only did it affect his life but also affected his family.
+Just like this video for instance, Brian's post was able to destroy his reputation in seconds after posting his comment carelessly.

  ![Mob page](\images\negative-comments\mob.gif)